JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 # 4) Usage

-This has been built using python 3.6.8 version.
+This has been built using Python 3.6.8 version.

 Download the source code and install the following packages: